 Student debt is one of the chief concerns of the veterinary profession.
-In 2018, 83 percent of U.S. veterinary college graduates accumulated debt, and the mean debt for veterinary graduates who borrowed was $183,014.
+In 2020, 83 percent of U.S. veterinary college graduates accumulated debt, and the mean debt for veterinary graduates who borrowed was $188,853.
 AVMA is working closely with leaders in Washington to implement legislation and regulations that would alleviate veterinary student debt – and to oppose policies that would worsen it.

-2019 Higher Education Act Reauthorization Priorities (PDF)
+Higher Education Act reauthorization priorities (PDF)

-You can also write Congress to tell them about the importance of the program.
 Sign up for the AVMA Congressional Advocacy Network for breaking updates on opportunities to contact Congress on student debt and other important issues.